EmbraceLife/image_classification_dlnd2/outline.md

 - return tensor

 ## **Build A Forward Pass**
-run all funcs created above to build a network from input tensors to layers, then to accuracy tensor
+run all funcs created above to build a network from input tensors to end of layers (logits), finally to loss, accuracy tensors
 - reset all variables of default graph
 - run funcs to create tensors for features, labels and dropout
 - run CNN model function to get logits tensor through a forward pass